-In addition to the aspects of working with HR above, interns attend an HR onboarding new employee orientation during which they will complete necessary forms and paperwork including tax-withholding forms.
+In addition to the aspects of working with HR above, interns attend (either in-person or virtually) an HR onboarding new employee orientation during which they will complete necessary forms and paperwork including tax-withholding forms.
 Human Resources personnel will also explain the nature and extent of any benefits they receive as a function of being temporary employees of Pacific.
-The schedule for onboarding is available here: http://www.pacific.edu/About-Pacific/AdministrationOffices/Business-and-Finance-Division/Human-Resources/Employees/New-Staff-Orientation.html